DiogoMMP/industrial-production-management_y2_2024/README.md

 3. **Running the Machine Supervisor (machineSupervisor)**:
     - Navigate to the `machineSupervisor` folder.
-    - Compile the C and Assembly files, then run the application to supervise machine operations.
+    - Compile the C and Assembly files, then run the application to supervise workstation operations.

 4. **Running the Production Planner Simulator (prodPlanSimulator)**:
     - Navigate to the `prodPlanSimulator` folder.